maxmurdoch/flock/src/pages/index.md

     Flock Cover gives you tailored coverage, down to the exact hour you need it for.
   reasons:
+    - image: /images/uploads/money.svg
-    - text: >-
+      text: >-
         Flock’s pricing is risk-dependent.
 So the safer you fly, the less you pay.
 It’s as simple as that.
       title: Fairer pricing
+    - image: /images/uploads/shield.svg
-    - text: 'Insure your drone for as little as one hour, or up to a day.
+      text: 'Insure your drone for as little as one hour, or up to a day.
 You decide.'
       title: Short-term insurance
+    - image: /images/uploads/magnifying-glass.svg
-    - text: >-
+      text: >-
         Build your insurance from the ground up, and only ever pay for the cover you need.
       title: Total transparency